CHILDREN'S NEED REQUESTS

-Once I have a request fulfilled, is there anything else I have to do?
+Once I have a request fulfilled, is there anything else I must do?
 Yes.
 You must fill out a follow up report a maximum of 60 days past the time of approval.
-It will only take you 5 -10 minutes and it helps the Foundation report to our funders.
+It will only take you 5 -10 minutes, and it helps the Foundation report to our funders.
 We anonymize any information that we receive prior to sharing success stories.
 Applicants with follow up reports outstanding will not be able to submit new requests until the follow up report is completed.

 For a complete list of programs and services see our Children's Needs Program Overview.